rupalkhilari/genome-designer/server/auth/README.md

-Referrers should send users to register at `/register`, and can send a configuration
+Referrers should send users to register at `/register`, and can send a configuration to dictate how new users are onboarded.

-Internally, Constructor will ensure the proper format of that payload and delegate to its internal router to register the user + set user object, and onboard the new user.
+Onboarding includes:

+- setting up initial projects
+- specifying which extensions the user initially sees + can access

 ### Configuration